-A motor may require a lot of voltage.
-The Arduino board can only output 5 volts.
+A motor may require a lot of voltage and amperage.
+The Arduino board can only output 5v and 40mA.

+Motors Concerns

-Motors Motors Concerns Preventing Back Voltage
+Preventing Back Voltage

-When a motor's supply voltage is removed, it can induce a current ("back EMF" for the keeners) the wrong way through your circuit, causing damage to sensitive components.
-To prevent this you put a Snubber Diode (aka flyback, clamp, etc.) in your circuit.
+When a motors stops or changes direction it can send current the wrong way through a circuit.
+To prevent this you put a Snubber Diode in your circuit.